jcronenberg/hackweek-survivor/README.md

 # Hackweek survivor
 Fight against the evil forces of closed source and proprietary software to survive as long as you can.

-A small survivors game developed during SUSE Hackweek.
+A small survivors game developed during SUSE Hackweek 25.

 Can be played at https://jcronenberg.itch.io/hackweek-survivor.

-Requires Godot 4
+Requires Godot 4 to build from source.

 ## License
 Everything under the `src/` directory is licensed MIT.
-Everything under the `assets` directory is licensed cc0.
+Everything under the `assets/` directory is licensed cc0.